mapriess/mapriess.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Professor for business informatics
+subtitle: Data Scientist, Professor for business informatics

 profile:
   align: right